justinbois/distribution-explorer-app/background/review_of_key_concepts.rst

 This is as if I squished the x-axis by a factor of :math:`\sigma`.

+If a parameter is not a location or a scale parameter (or a function thereof), it is called a **shape** parameter, as it necessarily affects the shape of the CDF.
+The Normal distribution does not have a shape parameter.

-In the Explorer, I will refer to :math:`\mu` not by its common name of "the mean," but instead as "the location parameter."
+In the context of Normal distributions, in the Explorer, we will refer to :math:`\mu` not by its common name of "the mean," but instead as "the location parameter."
 This is because the word "mean" can have different meanings in different contexts, and using the term "location parameter" is unambiguous.
-Similarly, I will refer to :math:`\sigma` as the scale parameter and not the standard deviation.
+Similarly, we will refer to :math:`\sigma` as the scale parameter and not the standard deviation.
 This is also consistent with the nomenclature in NumPy and SciPy.

 Moments